KingPhito/Website/content/tech/2022-12-16-giving-pointers-a-go.md

 Pointers were a tricky concept for me when I first started learning C++ and computer science in general.
 Over the years, I found myself avoiding languages and code-bases that make use of them.
 However I have been interested in learning Go, and it just so happens to have pointers.
 I decided that, in learning Go, I should do my due diligence to fully understand how pointers work and when to use them.
 Let’s first dive into exactly what a pointer is in Go.

+---

 ## What Are They?

 To understand pointers, we must understand a type of computer data storage called [random access memory (RAM)](https://en.wikipedia.org/wiki/Random-access_memory).
 RAM stores data in memory cells, and these cells have unique identifiers.
 We refer to these identifiers as addresses, and this where pointers and variables come into play.

 Let’s say we write a computer program(not necessarily in Go, any language works for this explanation).
 In this program, we create a variable and assign it a value.
 When we run this program, the value is stored in memory cells and the variable refers to that value.
 So then if we were to change the value of this variable, we would just be writing over the current data at that address of memory cells.
 But what if we needed to assign another variable to that same address?

 In Go, a pointer is a type of variable that points to an address of memory cells, as to the value at said address.
 We can still access and manipulate the value at that address like a non-pointer variable, but pointers give us the ability to point several variables, via an address, to a shared value.
 Like in C/C++, we use the * operator to declare a new pointer.
 We can declare a new pointer variable without initializing it, we can declare and assign one to the address of an existing variable, or we can declare and initialize one to a default value.
-Let’s take a look at some code examples:
+Let’s take a look at some code examples.

+---

 ## How Do They Work?